AirPods are connected but no sound? Try these fixes

 Increase Headphone Volume on the Hi-Sense TV

-3. If not, decrease the volume to zero and then increase to the maximum.
-See if this clears the problem.
+3. If still no sound, reduce the volume to zero and gradually increase it to maximum.

-1. Launch the Samsung TV Settings and go to General > External Device Manager.
+1. Go to Settings > General > External Device Manager.

 Disable Anynet+ in the Samsung TV Settings